facebookresearch/ParlAI/README.md

     - if not...
         - if your data is text-based, you can use extend DialogTeacher and thus core.data.TextData, in which case you just need to write your own setup_data function which provides an iterable over the data according to the format described in core.data
         - if your data uses other fields, write your own act() method which provides observations from your task each time it's called

+## License
+ParlAI is BSD-licensed.
+We also provide an additional patent grant.